Pregnant Woman, Two Minors Abducted in Kaduna - THISDAYLIVE

 A pregnant woman identified as Mrs. Okeke and two minors have been reportedly abducted by gunmen in Juji, Chikun Local Government Area of Kaduna State.

-The gunmen, numbering about 20, were said to have arrived the community at about 1:00am on Friday and started shooting sporadically into the air.

-A resident of the area said there was pandemonium as the residents ran for their dear lives.
+A resident of the area, said there was pandemonium as residents ran for their dear lives.

-The gunmen were said to have headed for the residence of the pregnant woman who is a mother of three and whose husband was said to have travelled.
+The gunmen were said to have headed for the resident of the pregnant woman who is a mother of three and whose husband was said to have travelled.

 A 12-year-old boy was also abducted with his mother who was recuperating from injuries she sustained from a motorcycle accident.